hmuchalski/ochem1/CHEM128A-AY-25-26-Summer/standards-for-student-work.md

 ### Completeness

-The target audience for Integrated Problem solutions is a student like you —a person with some background in chemistry but no familiarity with the problem described in the article. *The instructor (prof. Muchalski) is not the audience*---don't assume that the person reading the solution has a graduate degree in organic chemistry or has been studying the topic before.
+The target audience for Integrated Problem solutions is a student like you —a person with some background in chemistry but no familiarity with the problem described in the article. *The instructor (prof. Muchalski) is not the audience*---don't assume that the person reading the solution has a degree in organic chemistry or has been studying the topic before.
 Completeness means that all required parts of the solution are present and explained, with no major gaps left for the reader to fill in.

 If you can't honestly say that a student in CHEM 128A could follow the solution from beginning to end and agree with your conclusions without doing any additional work on the side, then your write-up needs further editing.
 (And it will be marked *Revise* if submitted.)